 It might shock you to hear that it’s easier to find money to fund your business idea than it is to find an idea.
 A good idea, that is.
 There are two kinds of good ideas.
 The first one is for a small business that will not grow but will sustain the lifestyle you want for yourself: Opening a gift shop on a Hawaiian beach, for example.
 The second kind of idea is one that will be big.
 Big in that you can grow into a big player or you can sell to a big player.
-(There are also ideas in between, like these casinos online — they will make money at first and then, maybe you could grow them huge with funding later.
-But it’s safe to assume most ideas do not fall in between.)

 A lot of people have ideas, but they don’t dwell on them because people assume startup money is hard to come by.
 But it’s not.
 So don’t be shy about moving forward with an idea.